NextPlayBro

 Step 4: Create Shared Mailboxes

-Shared mailboxes allow multiple team members to manage one inbox.
+Shared mailboxes allow multiple team members to manage a single inbox together.

 • Sales inquiries